- American Bulldog – Breed profile and diseases of the American Bulldog

 1. Hip dysplasia (HD)

-• Diagnosis: Clinical examination and x-rays.
+- Diagnosis: Clinical examination and X-rays.

 2. Joint problems

-• Diagnosis: Clinical examination and imaging procedures.
+- Diagnosis: Clinical examination and imaging procedures.

-• Treatment: Anti-inflammatory drugs, physiotherapy, if necessary surgery.
+- Treatment: Anti-inflammatory medication, physiotherapy, possibly surgery.

-• Prevention: avoidance of excess weight, moderate exercise.
+- Prevention: Avoid excess weight, moderate exercise.

-3. Bone deformities
+3. Bone malformations

-• Diagnosis: Clinical examination, x-rays, CT scans.
+- Diagnosis: Clinical examination, X-rays, CT scans.

-4. Blindness and deafness
+4. Blindness and Deafness

-• Diagnosis: Eye exams, BAER hearing tests.
+- Diagnosis: Eye examinations, BAER hearing tests.

-Frequently asked questions about American Bulldog diseases:
+Frequently asked questions about diseases of the American Bulldog:

 How is hip dysplasia diagnosed and treated in American Bulldogs?